 Booking Tickets in Advance

-For the evening I had bought tickets in advance online for the crazy Robot Café Show in Shinjuku’s Kabuki-Cho, the craziest show in Japan.
+For the evening I had bought tickets in advance online for the Robot Café Show in Shinjuku’s Kabuki-Cho, the craziest show in Japan.

 Only in Tokyo